Equidistribution in Families of Abelian Varieties and Uniformity

 \end{theorem}

+In Section \ref{section::uniformity}, we deduce this theorem from Proposition \ref{proposition:bogo}, which is an analogue assertion on more general families of smooth proper algebraic curves of genus $g$ instead of universal ones.
+Let us remark that conversely this proposition could be also easily deduced from Theorem \ref{theorem::bogo}.
+However, the proposition is amenable to a proof by induction on the dimension of the base and we rely on this fact for our proof.

 A related uniform bound on the essential height minima of smooth algebraic curves of a fixed genus $g$ has been published recently by Wilms \cite[Corollary 1.5]{Wilms2021}.
 However, it seems not yet to imply our proposition because a uniform treatment of points of height below the essential minimum is needed.
-In fact, this makes up the major part of the proof of our Proposition \ref{proposition:bogo}.
-In any case, the methods used in his approach and the one here seem rather disjoint.
+More recently, Looper, Silverman, and Wilms \cite{Looper2021} have obtained a proof of the function field case of Theorems \ref{theorem::uniform_mm} and \ref{theorem::bogo} with explicit constants, using the same approach as in \cite{Wilms2021}.
+In any case, the methods used in their approach and the one here seem rather disjoint.
 Wilms' argument uses explicit height computations and comparisons in the setting of Jacobian embeddings, whereas our Proposition \ref{proposition:bogo} is not restricted to this setting.
 It should also be said that we opted for a simpler proof at the cost of introducing some additional assumptions in the proposition (e.g., the existence of a principal polarization).
-Most recently, Wilms \cite{Wilms2021a} has communicated to the author a proof of the function field case of Theorem \ref{theorem::uniform_mm} using the same approach as in \cite{Wilms2021}, with an explicit constant $c_2(g)$.
+The reader interested in the most general result is referred to meanwhile finished work of Gao, Ge, and the author \cite{Gao2021a}.